vagisha-nidhi/CoverletDataCollector/VSTestIntegration.md

   </DataCollectionRunSettings>
 </RunSettings>
 ```
-This runsettings file acan easily be provided using commnd line as given :
+This runsettings file can easily be provided using command line option as given :

 1. `dotnet test --settings coverletArgs.runsettings`